 a) the filer has received consent of that counsel to use an electronic signature, and

 b) the opposing counsel is also authorized to file electronically.

 If both conditions are satisfied, then the e-filer need only retain proof of consent from the opposing party and is not required to obtain or retain a wet signature.
-If the other party to the joint or agreed filing is not an attorney or is an attorney but is not authorized to file electronically, then the e-filer must have a wet signature on the original document.
+If both conditions are not satisfied, or if the other party to the joint or agreed filing is not an attorney, then the e-filer must have a wet signature on the original document.
 (Note: Reaffirmation Agreements are subject to this requirement.)
 The e-filer may then use the electronic signature format for the opposing counsel or party but such use constitutes a representation that the e-filer has possession of the original document with the required wet signatures prior to filing.

 History of Changes

 11/09/2011 - Added sections "Documents Signed by Debtor" and "Joint Pleadings."

 12/21/2011 - Added sentence referencing Reaffirmation Agreements under "Joint Pleadings."

 04/03/2013 - Added 'agreed' to 'joint filing' and 'Joint Pleadings' to make it 'joint or agreed filing' and 'Joint or Agreed Pleadings.'

 08/20/2013 - Added to the 1st paragraph under 'Generally' that limited users can only file a specific set of documents electronically or can use ePOC/eWOC.